How Flash Vulnerabilities Expose You To Attacks

 A vulnerability or more are discovered.

-The software maker, in this case Adobe, work on an update to fix it.
+The software makers, in this case, Adobe engineers, work on an update to fix the Flash vulnerabilities.

 They release the update – sometimes relatively fast, because users are sure targets for cyber attacks – and more bugs appear.